wowk/PSICtl/README.md

-This tool is to use as a decoder & encoder for Broadcom PSI file
+This tool is a decoder & encoder for Broadcom PSI file